 Architecture applicants must have completed a minimum of one year of geometry and two years of algebra in high school.
 Transfer students are encouraged to have successfully completed college-level calculus.
 Proficiency in trigonometry and physics is necessary for students to take required college-level courses in calculus and structural systems.
 Students who lack this proficiency are eligible to apply but must complete the necessary course work before taking calculus and structural systems.
 Courses taken at RWU in preparation for calculus and structural systems may not count toward degree requirements.

 A portfolio of two- and three-dimensional work, showing evidence of creative ability, must be submitted by all applicants for admission.
 The portfolio (8-12 pieces of art work) should consist of a simple 8-1/2” x 11” folder containing the following: reproductions of original design projects, and reproductions of two- or three-dimensional work recently executed.
 This work may be reduced photo statically or may be photographed.
 Smaller pieces should be affixed to an 8-1/2” x 11” sheet.
 The portfolio becomes a permanent part of the candidate’s application and is not returned.
 Applicants are admitted on the basis of academic excellence and potential in areas relevant to the profession of architecture as demonstrated by the required materials submitted for admission.
 Portfolios may also be submitted on electronic media, preferably CD.
+Portfolios for Architecture may also be submitted through Slideroom.

 Candidates for Performing Arts Programs: